Twin Perspectives

 However, our favourite parts of the city are those hidden amongst the towering colleges and churches.
 A perfect example of this is St Mary’s Passage.
 Said to have inspired CS Lewis’ The Chronicles of Narnia, this little alleyway is tucked secretly away between two buildings.
 To find it, spot the door with the lion’s head knocker and the two golden fawns either side.
 Maybe, just maybe, you’ll find yourself in a snowy wonderland on the other side.

-No Oxford day trip would be complete without a trip to the famous Magdalen College Deer Park.
+No list of things to do in Oxford would be complete without a trip to the famous Magdalen College Deer Park.

 Picture the scene: you’ve bagged yourself a new boyfriend and you’ve decided to take him to Oxford for a day of romance.
 Ready to lure him in with scenes of a frozen and wintry Oxford, you head to Magdalen Deer Park – ready to hold hands and spot the Fallow deer together.
 How quaint!
 How romantic!
 In reality, what happened was vastly different.